 "Final Fantasy VI: Balance and Ruin" is the 40th album by fan-arrangement community OverClocked ReMix, and their most ambitious production yet.
-Seventy-four tracks, six hours of music, and - thanks to a highly successful Kickstarter - a $150,000 budget... all to arrange the game soundtrack many consider the best ever.
-The project was accompanied by no small amount of hype and in many ways the results live up to it.
-Final Fantasy VI fans finally have creative, impressively produced arrangements for dozens of classic themes that have long begged for them, and it's all a fan effort free to download and enjoy.
+Seventy-four tracks, six hours of music, and - thanks to a highly successful Kickstarter - a $150,000 budget to arrange every track from the OST (some twice over).
+As a result Final Fantasy VI fans get creative, well produced arrangements for dozens of classic themes that have long begged for them, all as a fan effort free to download and enjoy.

-The sheer variety among the album's five discs is almost ridiculous.
-I genuinely believe there may not be another soundtrack that matches it in that regard.
-A moody jazz arrangement of "The Mines of Narshe" and flamenco guitar of arrangement of "Mt.
-Koltz", both of which fit their respective locations like a glove.
-An orchestral arrangement of "Kefka" that holds its own against the several professional ones made.
-New Wave vocals for "Fanfare" and "The Returners", an old-timey klezmer take on "Phantom Train", and a raging rock rendition of the Veldt's "Wild West".
-And most especially, an epic, spaghetti Western-inspired arrangement for the game's lone sword-slinger, "Shadow".
-That's just a sampling from the first disc.
+The sheer variety of styles in the five-disc albums is almost ridiculous.
+As a sample we get a moody jazz arrangement of "The Mines of Narshe", a flamenco guitar of arrangement of "Mt.
+Koltz", an orchestral arrangement of "Kefka" that holds its own against the several professional ones made, New Wave vocals for "Fanfare" and "The Returners", an old-timey klezmer take on "Phantom Train", and a raging rock rendition of the Veldt's "Wild West".
+And most memorably, an epic, spaghetti Western-inspired arrangement for the game's lone sword-slinger, "Shadow".
+All that's just from the first disc.

 A handful of themes from Final Fantasy VI tend to get most of the love whenever new arrangements are produced.
-"Terra", "Kefka", "The Phantom Forest", "Dancing Mad", of course the opera.
-But there are so many other fantastic pieces from Final Fantasy VI, and the great thing about Balance and Ruin is it gives every one of them an arrangement, many of which do justice to the originals, even if sometimes in a much different style.
+"Terra", "Kefka", "The Phantom Forest", "Dancing Mad", and of course the opera.
+But there are so many other fantastic pieces from Final Fantasy VI, and the great thing about Balance and Ruin is it gives every one of them an arrangement.
+Many of them do justice to the originals, even if sometimes in a much different style.
 "Gau" gets a pretty acoustic arrangement - complete with that essential cello - that matches the innocence of the character.
-Uplifting trance meets soaring New Age synth for "Setzer".
-One of the game's zaniest villains gets an equally eccentric rock arrangement for "Save Them!", while one of the catchiest themes gets a delightful dose of electronic funk in "Johnny C Bad".
-The piano arrangement for "The Empire Gestahl" brings more drama than anything from the official Piano Opera albums, and minor yet memorable character themes like "Gogo", "Umaro", and especially "Mog" get creative arrangements every bit as endearing as the originals.
+One of the game's zaniest villains gets an equally eccentric rock arrangement in "Save Them!", while one of the catchiest themes gets a dose of electronic funk in "Johnny C Bad".
+The piano arrangement for "The Empire Gestahl" brings more drama than anything from the official Piano Opera albums, and minor character themes like "Gogo", "Umaro", and especially "Mog" get creative arrangements stylistically different but similarly endearing to the originals.
 Even "The Serpent Trench" gets a cool piano-and-synth bit.